RiverRuby/digital-garden/content/blog-draft/ZK improves the UX of ownership and portability.md

 🚧 This is a work in progress 🚧

-This is part of a longer series called “[[cryptography]] as [[offensive]] technology”, an exploration of how we can use cryptography to **enable new affordances for users** instead of just protecting against bad outcomes.
+This is part of a longer series called “[[CG]] as [[offensive]] technology”, an exploration of how we can use cryptography to **enable new affordances for users** instead of just protecting against bad outcomes.
 Defense for offense.

 ## Why do these properties matter?
 [[Ownership]] and portability (equivalent to [[VIP]]) are some of the key ideas and unlocks discussed around web3/crypto.
 These are genuinely new affordances of this field, and are areas where our modern technological landscape is severely lacking.